Creative Writing

 Course Outline

-We will provide access to the community of writers that exists, both in the wider world and in Cork, with its thriving literary scene.
+Engaging on a weekly basis with published authors and publishing professionals, we will provide access to the community of writers that exists, both in the wider world and in Cork, with its thriving literary scene.
 This programme affords you time to write; it will introduce you to other emerging writers, and like-minded individuals on the same pathway as yourself.
-Ultimately we aim to empower you to connect with your most creative and productive self – what a journey!
+Ultimately we aim to empower you to connect with your most creative and productive self.

 This MA Creative Writing programme is offered by the Department of English which is part of the College of Arts, Celtic Studies & Social Sciences (CACSSS) at UCC.